pytest-dev/pyfakefs/docs/usage.rst

 used to avoid patching the Python file system modules themselves, but may be helpful in some special situations.
-There is also the global variable ``Patcher.SKIPNAMES`` that can be extended for that purpose, though this seldom be needed (except for own pytest plugins, as shown in example mentioned above)
+There is also the global variable ``Patcher.SKIPNAMES`` that can be extended for that purpose, though this seldom shall be needed (except for own pytest plugins, as shown in the example mentioned above)

 use_dynamic_patch
 ~~~~~~~~~~~~~~~~~